-In order for any VA disability claim for direct service connection to be successful, three main elements must be present: (1) a current, diagnosed condition; (2) an in-service event, injury, or illness; and (3) a medical nexus linking the current, diagnosed condition to the in-service event, injury, or illness; often through nexus letters.
+In order for any VA disability claim for direct service connection to be successful, three main elements must be present: (1) a current, diagnosed condition; (2) an in-service event, injury, or illness; and (3) a medical nexus linking the current, diagnosed condition to the in-service event, injury, or illness.

-Providing a medical nexus is often the most difficult part of this process, as it ties a veteran’s claim for service connection together.
-Sometimes, VA will schedule veterans for a Compensation & Pension (C&P) examination in order for a VA examiner to determine if there is a link between the veteran’s condition and their military service.
+Sometimes, VA will schedule veterans for a Compensation & Pension (C&P) examination so a VA examiner can determine if there is a link between the veteran’s condition and their military service.
 However, a veteran can fulfill this requirement independently by having medical professionals write nexus letters in support of their claim.

 What Are Nexus Letters?

 Generally speaking, a nexus letter is a document prepared for a veteran by a medical professional that explicitly connects an in-service event to the current condition for which a veteran is seeking service-connected compensation.

 Nexus letters can be submitted with a veteran’s initial claim, during claim development, or during the appeals process.